brettinternet/brettinternet.github.io/content/recruit/_index.md

 - I've been hard at work
   [writing production code](https://github.com/brettinternet) for years now with enterprise quality fit for teams of all kinds of experience.
-I've learned all kinds of tech and I'm excited to continue to learn.
+I've learned all kinds of tech and I'm excited to continue to learn and solve problems.
 - I have devops experience, and I even run [my own Kubernetes cluster](/homelab) at home.
 - I have [experience](https://go.gardiner.cloud/resume) mentoring, teaching, and uplifting others.
 - I'm excited by what I do.
-You can tell by the effort I put into side-projects, what my coworkers say about me, and my commitment to the products I work on.
+You can tell by what my coworkers say about me, my commitment to the products I work on, and the effort I put into side-projects.
 - I'm corrigible.
 I believe it's important to find growth in any circumstance and to learn from everyone I work with.